 “Friday Fictioneers” is a weekly challenge by Rochelle Wisoff Fields.
 The challenge is to write a story, using only 100 words, in response to a photo prompt.
 This week’s photo was provided by Bjorn Rudberg.
 Other stories can be found here.

-Living on the streets, she hardened herself to survive.
-She and her brother hid in the sewers at night to stay safe and warm.
-However, it became increasingly dangerous.
+She entered the main room of the orphanage, still feeling uncomfortable in open spaces.
+Living on the streets, she had hardened herself to survive.
+She and her brother hid in the sewers at night to stay warm.
+However, that became increasingly dangerous.

 But who keeps their promises?